DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 10.md

 1. Setup the apparatus as shown below with the syringe suspended from the bracket.
 ![[syringe setup.PNG]]
 3. Setup the syringe and fill it with air to a measuring and controlled amount.
 Use a stopper and close the syringe.
 4. Suspend weights of different masses from the syringe and measure the extension new volume of the air in the syringe.
+5. After recording one reading,
-5. Use the formula below to plot a graph of the behavior of the gas in the syringe.
+6. Use the formula below to plot a graph of the behavior of the gas in the syringe.
 $${\LARGE \frac{1}{V_0} - \frac{1}{V_{gas}} = \frac{mg}{AnRT}}$$
 where,
 ${\frac{1}{V_0} - \frac{1}{V_{gas}}}$ is the y value,